synereo/blog.synereo.com/_posts/2015-12-07-Synereo-Update-02.12-Scribed.markdown

 ## [29:93 - Dor's updates - banktothefuture.com](https://www.youtu.be/mUF5hWVdxRQ?t=2993) <BR>

 Ramping up for Synereo release in a couple of months, Dor is lining up more investors.
-He will be judging an online Ethereum Hackathon [http://hack.ether.camp/judges].
+He will be judging an [online Ethereum Hackathon](http://hack.ether.camp/judges).
 Last week, he presented at the annual Israeli Bitcoin convention.
-You can see his presentation here.
+You can see his presentation [here](https://www.dropbox.com/s/qtl4dyobandu4qh/Israeli%20Bitcoin%20Conference%20Synereo%20Presentation.pptx?dl=0).

 ## [32:28 - Jim's updates and observations](https://youtu.be/mUF5hWVdxRQ?t=3228) <BR>